jspaaks/2022-ieee/notes.md

 # IEEE

 - TODO check wifi situation at the conference
+- Mention early on that it is recommended to have a GitHub account
-- TODO make tutorial materials available online (GitHub repo)
+- ~~TODO make tutorial materials available online (GitHub repo)~~
 - TODO get colored sticky notes
-- where in the program will we gather list of repos for running fairtally
+- ~~where in the program will we gather list of repos for running fairtally~~
 - explain connection readme and howfairis score side by side

 ## interest poll